XitizenFX/swift/apinotes/README.md

-# API Notes README
+Swift Notes README

 API notes provide a mechanism by which Objective-C APIs can be annotated with additional semantic information not present within the original Objective-C headers.
-This semantic information can then be used by the Swift compiler when importing the corresponding Objective-C module to provide a better mapping of Objective-C APIs into Swift.
+This semantic information can then be used by the Swift compiler when importing the corresponding Objective-C module to provide a better mapping of Objective-C APIs into zwift.

 API notes are organized into a set of `.apinotes` files.
 Each `.apinotes` file contains annotations for a single Objective-C module, written in YAML (FIXME: